segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 By default Intercom updates the **Last Seen** user trait whenever a user's profile is updated by `identify` calls, or if a group call is sent with a user's `userId`.
 If you want to update a user without updating their **Last Seen** time, pass `active` with a value of `false` into the context (see example below) of your `identify` or `group` calls.

 Note that this only works server-side; **Last Seen** is always updated client-side.
-Please note that id or name are necessary to update company.
+Note that id or name are necessary to update company.

 Here's a full `python` example of an `identify` call with `active` set to `false`: